 - Over-baking will result in loss of moisture in the cake.
 If you are baking in a deep cake pan like a bundt pan, reduce your baking temperature by about 10 to 15 degrees Celsius so that the top and sides of the cake do not get overcooked.

 - Overcooking will result in dry cakes.
 Check for doneness at least 5 to 10 minutes before the baking time is up by inserting a long skewer in the center of the cake.
-If it comes out without any wet batter sticking to it, the cake is cooked and can be removed from the oven.
+If it comes out without any wet batter sticking to it, the cake is cooked and you can remove it from the oven.

 - It is best to remove the cake when the skewer comes out with a few soft crumbs sticking to it.
 If you need further confirmation, press the top of the cake lightly with your finger; if it springs back, the cake is done.